 Zoo Career Options and Salaries

-Veterinarians - Maintaining the health of a collection’s animals and providing emergency care is critical when an animal is sick or injured.
-Routine duties include performing surgeries, assisting with difficult births, cleaning teeth, taking x-rays and ultrasounds, suturing wounds, and evaluating animals that have shown significant behavioral or physiological changes.
+Maintaining the health of animals and providing emergency care is critical when an animal is sick or injured.
+Routine duties of a zoo veterinarian include performing surgeries, assisting with difficult births, cleaning teeth, taking x-rays and ultrasounds, suturing wounds, and evaluating animals that have shown significant behavioral or physiological changes.

-According to the Bureau of Labor Statistics, veterinarians earned an average yearly salary of $88,490 per year in 2015.
+According to the Bureau of Labor Statistics (BLS), veterinarians earned an average yearly salary of $90,420 in 2017.
 Board-certified specialists in zoological medicine can expect to earn much higher salaries due to the advanced education required.
-In 2015, there were 164 board-certified specialists in zoological medicine according to the American Veterinary Medical Association.
+According to the American Board of Veterinary Practitioners (ABVP), in 2017, there were 197 board-certified specialists in zoological medicine.

-Veterinary technician - This individual is tasked with assisting zoo veterinarians with treatments and procedures.
-Routine duties for a zoo vet tech include preparing surgical sites, assisting with surgeries, changing bandages, taking samples, running lab tests, and giving injections.
+This individual is tasked with assisting zoo veterinarians with treatments and procedures.
+Routine duties of a zoo veterinary technician include preparing surgical sites, assisting with surgeries, changing bandages, taking samples, running lab tests, and giving injections.

-Specialty certification in the field is available to those with at least 10,000 hours (5 years) of documented experience in zoo medicine.
-Zoo vet techs can expect to earn between $35,000 and $45,000 per year, which is on the top end of the general veterinary technician compensation range.
+Specialty certification in the field is available to those with at least 10,000 hours or five years of documented experience in zoo medicine.
+Zoo veterinarian technicians can expect to earn between $35,000 and $45,000 per year, which is on the top end of the general veterinary technician compensation range.

-Commissary keepers - Preparing animal diets as directed by the zoo nutritionists and veterinarians.
-They take inventories and order supplies as needed, assist with unloading deliveries, regularly disinfect the kitchen food prep areas, properly store food products, deliver animal rations to keepers or distribute them to the animals directly, and give tours of the kitchen to school groups.
-Commissary keepers usually earn a salary in the same range as animal keepers, about $25,000 to $30,000 per year.
+This position prepares animal diets as directed by zoo nutritionists and veterinarians.
+The commissary zoo keeper takes inventories and order supplies as needed, assist with unloading deliveries, regularly disinfect the kitchen food prep areas, properly store food products, deliver animal rations to keepers or distribute them to the animals directly, and give tours of the kitchen to school groups.
+Commissary zoo keepers usually earn a salary in the same range as animal keepers, about $25,000 to $30,000 per year.

 Commissary managers can earn as much as $70,000 per year.

-Zoologists - Conducting research studies, developing captive breeding programs, and analyzing data from the zoo’s collection of animals fall under this set of responsibilities.
+Conducting research studies, developing captive breeding programs, and analyzing data from the zoo’s collection of animals fall under a zoologist's set of responsibilities.
 Subspecialties in the field of zoology include mammalogy (mammals), herpetology (reptiles), ichthyology (fish), and ornithology (birds).
 Zoologists generally earn between $60,000 and $70,000 per year, depending on their level of education and the nature of their work.

-Educators - Tours and lectures to zoo visitors are provided in an effort to promote wildlife conservation.
-Some presentations may involve handling of live animals (often parrots, turtles, and small mammals).
+Responsibilities include giving tours and lectures to zoo visitors are in an effort to promote wildlife conservation.
+Some presentations may involve handling of live animals, often parrots, turtles, and small mammals.
 Zoo educators may also be tasked with developing their own original educational materials and assisting with advertising and marketing campaigns.
-Salaries would be around $30,000 per year.
+Salaries are approximately $30,000 per year.

-Curators - This member of the management oversee keepers, veterinarians, and other members of the support staff as they provide care for the animals under their supervision.
-They are involved with all day to day decisions, developing research projects, and acquiring new animals for exhibits and breeding programs.
+This member of management oversee keepers, veterinarians, and other members of the support staff as they provide care for the animals under their supervision.
+Zoo curators are involved with all daily decisions, developing research projects, and acquiring new animals for exhibits and breeding programs.

-Curators may specialize further as curator of a specific group of animals (i.e. reptiles or hoofstock), exhibits, education, conservation, research, or as the general curator (supervising all other specialty curators).
+Zoo curators may specialize further as curator of a specific group of animals, such as reptiles or hoofstock; exhibits; education; conservation; research; or as the general curator, supervising all other specialty curators.

-According to the Bureau of Labor Statistics, curators earned a median annual salary of $46,710 per year in the most recent salary survey of 2015.
-The highest 10 percent of curators reportedly earned more than $87,380 per year.
+According to the Bureau of Labor Statistics, zoo curators earned a median annual salary of $46,452 per year in 2017.
+The highest 10 percent of curators reportedly earned more than $85,000 per year.